publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptVI/m__us_usc_t19_s1641.md

                 (iii) involved larceny, theft, robbery, extortion, forgery, counterfeiting, fraudulent concealment, embezzlement, fraudulent conversion, or misappropriation of funds;

-            (C) has violated any provision of any law enforced by the Customs Service or the rules or regulations issued under any such provision;
+            (C) has violated any provision of any law enforced by U.S. Customs and Border Protection or the rules or regulations issued under any such provision;

-            (D) has counseled, commanded, induced, procured, or knowingly aided or abetted the violations by any other person of any provision of any law enforced by the Customs Service, or the rules or regulations issued under any such provision;
+            (D) has counseled, commanded, induced, procured, or knowingly aided or abetted the violations by any other person of any provision of any law enforced by U.S. Customs and Border Protection, or the rules or regulations issued under any such provision;

-            (E) has knowingly employed, or continues to employ, any person who has been convicted of a felony, without written approval of such employment from the Secretary; or
+            (E) has knowingly employed, or continues to employ, any person who has been convicted of a felony, without written approval of such employment from the Secretary;

-            (F) has, in the course of its customs business, with intent to defraud, in any manner willfully and knowingly deceived, misled or threatened any client or prospective client.
+            (F) has, in the course of its customs business, with intent to defraud, in any manner willfully and knowingly deceived, misled or threatened any client or prospective client; or

+            (G) has been convicted of committing or conspiring to commit an act of terrorism described in [section 2332b of title 18][/us/usc/t18/s2332b].

         (2) __Procedures__